Cahit Zarifoğlu

 Abdurrahman Cahit Zarifoğlu (1 July 1940 – 7 June 1987) was a Turkish poet and writer.

 Life

 Zarifoğlu was born in Ankara in 1940 and he grew up in Kahramanmaraş.
-He started writing poetry during his highschool years at Kahramanmaraş High School.
-After highschool, he went to İstanbul and studied German Language and Literature in Istanbul University.
+He started writing poetry during his high school years at Kahramanmaraş High School.
+After high school, he went to Istanbul and studied German language and literature at Istanbul University.
 He published his poems in Diriliş magazine.
-In 1976, he published some of his poems, stories, diaries and conversations in Mavera Dergisi.
+He was a contributor to the magazines Yeni Dergi, Soyut, and Papirüs between 1961 and 1971.
+In 1976, he published some of his poems, stories, diaries and conversations in Mavera.
 He was also one of the founders of this magazine.

 He worked as a teacher several times.
-When he was publishing Mavera Dergisi, he was also working in TRT as a translator.
+When he was publishing the Mavera magazine, he was also working in TRT as a translator.
 He died in 1987.
 His grave is in Küplüce Cemetery in Beylerbeyi.